johnwcowan/r7rs-work/ConditionsCowan.md

 Returns the list of types to which *condition* belongs.
 It is an error to attempt to mutate this list.

+If *obj* is a condition object, returns a list of the cars of the type subobjects of *obj*.

+If *obj* is a native condition object, returns an implementation-specified list of symbols.

-`(condition-properties `*condition*`)`
+`(condition-properties `*condition sym*`)`

-Returns the list of property names associated with this condition.
-It is an error to attempt to mutate this list.
+Returns an alist of the properties of *condition* that are associated with the type *sym*.
+It is an error to attempt to mutate this alist.

-`(condition-ref `*condition sym* \[ *default* ] `)`

-Returns the property value associated with the property named *sym* of *condition*.
-If it has no such property, returns *default*.
-If *default* is not specified, returns `#f`.

-`(condition-predicate `*symlist*`)`

-Returns a predicate which will return `#t` if applied to a condition belonging to any of the types specified in *symlist*, and `#f` otherwise.

-`(condition-accessor `*sym* \[ *default* ]`)`

-Returns an accessor which will return the value of *sym* if applied to a condition object and *default* otherwise.
-If *default* is not specified, the accessor will return `#f`.

-Returns the value of the property named `<property-name>` (from the standard list of property names below) of *condition*, or *default* if it has no such property, or `#f` if no default is specified.

-`(condition->alist `*condition*`)`

-Return the properties and values of *condition* in the form of an alist.
+If *obj* is a condition object, returns what `((make-compound-type-properties `*sym*`) `*obj*`)` returns.

+If *obj* is a native condition object, returns an implementation-specific alist.

-## Specific predicates
+## R7RS-small interoperation

 `(error-object? `*obj*`)`

-Returns `#t` if *obj* is a condition belonging to type `simple`, and `#f` otherwise.
-Such conditions are normally created only by user code.  *Part of the small language, but shown here for completeness.*

 `(file-error? `*obj*`)`

-Returns `#t` if *obj* is a condition belonging to type `file`, and `#f` otherwise.
-Such conditions may be created by the implementation if there is an error related to file operations; in particular, the inability to open a file for input.  *Part of the small language, but shown here for completeness.*

 `(read-error? `*obj*`)`

-Returns `#t` if *obj* is a condition belonging to type `read`, and `#f` otherwise.
-Such conditions may be created by the implementation if there is an error related to `read`, such as a lexical syntax error in the input.  *Part of the small language, but shown here for completeness.*

-`(syntax-error? `*obj*`)`

-Returns `#t` if *obj* is a condition belonging to type `syntax`, and `#f` otherwise.
-Such conditions may be created by the implementation if program code is syntactically ill-formed.
-When such a condition is raised, it may or may not be possible for the exception system to catch it.  *Part of the small language, but shown here for completeness.*

-`(implementation-restriction? `*obj*`)`

-Returns `#t` if *obj* is a condition belonging to type `implementation-restriction`, and `#f` otherwise.
-Such conditions may be created by the implementation if one of its restrictions is exceeded, such as consuming too much memory or trying to compute an exact number too large to represent.
+These R7RS-small predicates are extended to return `#t` on a compound object that would return true to `(condition-properties `*obj sym*`)`, where *sym* is `simple`, `file`, or `read` respectively.

+`(error-message `*error*`)`

+`(error-irritants `*error*`)`

+If *error* is a compound object, these R7RS-small procedures are extended to return the value associated with the key `message` / `irritants` of the first type subobject whose car is `simple`, or the empty list / string if there is no such key.

 ## Standard condition types

 The following condition types are standardized.
 Conditions of each type may be created by the implementation in the specified situations as well as any analogous situations.
 The only constraint is that the implementation must not raise a condition of a specified type unless that type of external situation is in fact present.
 The list is intended to be comprehensive but not complete: it draws on R6RS, Java, and other sources.

 |Type|Explanation|
 |---|---|